mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 proxy discovery and routing support.

-After discovery a client can connect to the proxy and request a proxy service, e.g. using the MASQUE protocol {{I-D.schinazi-masque}}, to instruct the proxy forward traffic to a target server as well as negotiate and request proxy capabilities and parameters.
+After discovery a client can connect to the proxy and request a proxy service, such as the MASQUE Connect-UDP service {{I-D.ietf-masque-connect-udp}}, to instruct the proxy forward traffic to a target server as well as negotiate and request proxy capabilities and parameters.

+The specific solutions for discovery of proxy services and their specification will need to evolve as the nature of the MASQUE proxy services evolve.
+How specifically bound the discovery should be to MASQUE proxy services also will need further discussion.

 # Using DHCP for Local Discovery